nmenant/ci-cd-env-setup/README.md

 Run *build-env.sh* to install the different components:

+* Update the system and install docker
+* Install Minishift in the VM.
+You'll be requested for the IP of the VM
-* A user-defined network in docker will be created (172.18.0.0/16)
+* A user-defined network (ci-cd-docker-net) in docker will be created (172.18.0.0/16)
 * Gitlab will run on 172.18.0.2
 * Jenkins will run on 172.18.0.3
 * Consul will run on 172.18.0.4